-This article outlines the science behind the recommendations and guidance contained within ‘Protect your herd from TB’.
-Bovine TB is an infectious disease of cattle caused by the bacterium M. bovis.
-Control is difficult for several reasons, including the ability of M. bovis to hide in the immune system of the host, the limited sensitivity of available diagnostic tests, and because the pathogen also occurs in wildlife, especially badgers .
+This article outlines the science behind the recommendations and guidance contained within the TB biosecurity Five Point Plan.
+Bovine TB (bTB) is an infectious and contagious, mainly respiratory disease of cattle caused by the bacterium Mycobacterium bovis (M. bovis).
+Control is difficult for several reasons, including the ability of M. bovis to ‘hide’ in the immune system of the host, the imperfect sensitivity of available diagnostic tests, and because the pathogen also infects wildlife, primarily badgers in the UK .

-In order to appreciate the evidence base on the biosecurity measures discussed in this article, it is important to be able to relate these measures to the common ways in which cattle and badgers, the main hosts of M. bovis in GB, acquire the infection.
+To appreciate the evidence base on the biosecurity measures discussed in this article, it is important to relate these measures to the common ways in which cattle and badgers, the main hosts of M. bovis in the UK, acquire the infection.

-Based on the distribution of lesions found in TB reactor cattle, infection of cattle is mainly by the respiratory route.
-This is supported by experimental evidence when it was found that the minimum infectious dose to establish infection by the oral route was 1,000 times that of the respiratory route.
+Based on the distribution of visible lesions found in TB reactor cattle, infection of cattle is mainly by the respiratory route.
+This is supported by experimental evidence that the minimum infectious dose to establish infection by the oral route is 1,000 times that of the respiratory route.
 Respiratory excretion and inhalation of M. bovis is considered to be the main route for cattle to cattle transmission .

-Indirect transmission via the respiratory route could potentially occur from contaminated aerosols generated during spreading of infective material e.g. slurry or inhalation of contaminated dust particles, droplets of contaminated water or aerosols generated during eructation when on contaminated pastures, but supporting data is sparse .
+Indirect transmission via the respiratory route could potentially occur from contaminated aerosols generated during spreading of infective material (e.g. slurry) or inhalation of contaminated dust particles, droplets of contaminated water or aerosols generated during eructation when on contaminated pastures, but the supporting evidence is sparse .

-M. bovis was first isolated from badgers in England in 1971 during an investigation in to an outbreak of TB in cattle in Gloucestershire.
-Since then, infected badgers have been found throughout SW England and parts of Wales, and are considered to be a source of TB infection for cattle .
+M. bovis was first isolated from badgers in England in 1971 during an investigation into a TB breakdown in cattle in Gloucestershire.
+Since then, infected badgers have been found throughout south west England and parts of Wales and represent a source of TB infection for cattle .

-The first site of TB infection in badgers is generally the respiratory system following aerosol infection, with slow progression of disease thereafter.
-Open lung lesions can result in infected sputum and infected faeces through swallowed sputum.
-These are the most common sources of the TB bacterium in infected badgers, but openly draining lymph nodes and infected urine (due to spread of infection to the kidneys) are other sources.
-As well as aerosol infection, it is likely that infection is spread between badgers through bite wounds .
+The first site of TB infection in badgers is generally the mucosal lining of the respiratory system following aerosol infection, with slow disease progression thereafter.
+M. bovis excretion in sputum (thick mucus made in the lungs) can result in lung lesions.
+Faecal contamination is also possible in badgers when sputum is coughed up and swallowed (with any bacteria that may have survived the acid pH conditions of the stomach).
+These are the most common sources of the TB bacterium in infected badgers, but openly draining lymph nodes (glands), infected bite wounds and infected urine (due to spread of infection to the kidneys) are other sources .

 1. Restrict contact between badgers & cattle